Goal651/apk_builder/README.md

 # 🌟 Wilson Goal's AAB Converter Tool

-A powerful, Linux-optimized command-line tool for converting Android App Bundle (.aab) files to APK format with automatic dependency management and user-friendly features.
+A powerful, cross-platform command-line tool for converting Android App Bundle (.aab) files to APK format with automatic dependency management and user-friendly features.
+Available for both **Linux** and **Windows**.

 ## 🚀 Features